njlane314/searchingforstrangeness/README.md

 ## Building the Project

 Before building and running the inference utilities, ensure that the runtime environment provides the Python packages `numpy` and `MinkowskiEngine`.
-The `run_strangeness_inference.sh` wrapper simply forwards arguments to the Python script, so `MinkowskiEngine` must already be available in the environment.
+The `run_strangeness_inference.sh` wrapper simply forwards arguments to the Python script, so `MinkowskiEngine` must already be available.
+During grid jobs the repository root is available through the `STRANGENESS_DIR` environment variable, and model weights are resolved from paths like `$STRANGENESS_DIR/weights/<name>.pth` specified in the FHiCL configuration.
+Use the `--model` option to pick a file from `weights/` or supply an explicit path with `--weights`.
+The inference wrapper writes a temporary `.npy` file containing the U, V, and W plane images and averages the network response across them.
+Multiple models may be listed under the `Models` section in the FHiCL file, and each model's score is stored in a branch named `inference_score_<model>`.
+At runtime the search path can be overridden with the `WEIGHTS_BASE_DIR` environment variable.

 To execute within a container, bind the necessary CVMFS directories so these dependencies can be located.
 For example: